Project: Kirknewton Solar and BESS Farm

 • Regular meetings with a local liaison group comprised of community councillors.

-• The first of two public exhibitions took place on Thursday 12 June at 4-8pm, Kirknewton Village Hall, Main Street, Kirknewton, EH27 8AH, which will share the project design, and we welcome community feedback at this point.
+• The first of two public exhibitions took place on 12 June, Kirknewton Village Hall, Main Street, Kirknewton, EH27 8AH, which shared the project design, and welcomed community feedback.

 Project timeline